John McLoughlin

-John McLoughlin, baptized Jean-Baptiste McLoughlin, (October 19, 1784 – September 3, 1857) was a French-Canadian, later American, Chief Factor and Superintendent of the Columbia District of the Hudson's Bay Company at Fort Vancouver from 1824 to 1845.
+John McLoughlin KCSG, baptized Jean-Baptiste McLoughlin, (October 19, 1784 – September 3, 1857) was a French-Canadian, later American, Chief Factor and Superintendent of the Columbia District of the Hudson's Bay Company at Fort Vancouver from 1824 to 1845.
 He was later known as the "Father of Oregon" for his role in assisting the American cause in the Oregon Country.
 In the late 1840s, his general store in Oregon City was famous as the last stop on the Oregon Trail.

 Early days

 McLoughlin was born in October 1784 in Rivière-du-Loup, Quebec, and was of Scottish and French Canadian descent.
 He lived with his great uncle, Colonel William Fraser, for a while as a child.
 Though baptized Roman Catholic, he was raised Anglican.
 In his later life, he returned to the Roman Catholic faith.

 In 1798, he began to study medicine under Sir James Fisher of Quebec.
-McLoughlin was granted a license to practice medicine in Lower Canada (now Quebec) in 1803.
+McLoughlin was granted a licence to practice medicine in Lower Canada (now Quebec) in 1803.
 He evidently completed his course, as he is widely referred to as "Dr. John McLoughlin".

 North West Company

 McLoughlin was hired as a physician at Fort William, the inland headquarters and a fur trade post of the North West Company on Lake Superior.
 There he became a trader and mastered several Indian languages.
 In 1814, he became a partner in the company.

-In 1816 McLoughlin was charged with complicity in the massacre at the Red River Colony after the Battle of Seven Oaks.
+In 1816, McLoughlin was charged with complicity in the massacre at the Red River Colony after the Battle of Seven Oaks.
 He and all the other parties from the North West Company were exonerated.
 The Hudson's Bay Company was found culpable by the appointed Royal Commissioner at its trial on October 30, 1818, and in the later prosecutions by Lord Selkirk and the successful counter-suits.

 McLoughlin was instrumental in the negotiations leading to the North West Company's 1821 merger with the Hudson's Bay Company.
 He was promoted to head the Lac la Pluie district temporarily shortly after the merger.